tarantool/doc/doc/1.7/book/box/box_stat.rst

 The ``box.stat`` submodule provides access to request and network statistics.
-Show the average number of requests per second, and the total number of requests since startup, broken down by request type and network events statistics.
+Show the average number of requests per second, and the total number of requests since startup, broken down by request type.
+Or, show network activity statistics.

 .. code-block:: tarantoolsession